itead/Segnix/README.md

     $ make
     $ sudo make install

-If you are a lover of Python, you can install [ITEAD-OS-SDK Python API][2] by running:
+If you are a lover of Python, you can install [Segnix Python API][2] by running:

 	$ sudo make SDK_Python_install